Béla Kéler: Music director of the 2nd Regiment of the Duke of Nassau (1863–1866)

-In Mainz, Bardejov and Amsterdam (1867-1868)
+In Mainz, Bardejov and Amsterdam (1867–1868)

-In the years 1867-1870, Kéler did not have any permanent engagements.
+In the years 1867 to 1870, Kéler did not have any permanent engagements.
 He lived in rental accommodation in Wiesbaden, first at Michelsberg 23, and later at Marktstraße.
 In January and February 1867, Kéler conducted the Wiesbaden spa orchestra at carnival concerts in the historical Frankfurter Hof Hall in Mainz.
 Every Sunday and during holidays, he performed at concerts in the Wiesbaden Saalbau Schirmer.

 In July and August 1868, Kéler was staying in his native Bardejov region.
-On August 4, he organized, in cooperation with Count Ferencz Szirmay (1838-1871), a benefit concert in Bardejovské Kúpele in the aid of victims of a June fire in Bardejov, during which tens of houses burned down.
+On August 4, he organized, in cooperation with Count Ferencz Szirmay (1838–1871), a benefit concert in Bardejovské Kúpele in the aid of victims of a June fire in Bardejov, during which tens of houses burned down.

 In the middle of August 1868, Kéler returned to Wiesbaden, where on August 28 he conducted for the first time his new and what became his best-known waltz On the Beautiful Rhine I think of You, op.
-83, which has been compared to Johann Strauss’s waltz On the Beautiful Blue Danube, op.
+83, which has been compared to Johann Strauss's waltz On the Beautiful Blue Danube, op.
 314.

-In December 1868, Kéler obtained an engagement for four concerts in Amsterdam from Johann Eduard Stumpff (1813-1879).
+In December 1868, Kéler obtained an engagement for four concerts in Amsterdam from Johann Eduard Stumpff (1813–1879).
 At the first three concerts at the Frascati Theater, Kéler conducted exclusively his own compositions.
-At the fourth concert in the Parkzaal concert hall, which is considered the predecessor of today’s Concertgebouw, he shared in the leading of the orchestra with the chief conductor Willem Stumpff (1826-1912).
+At the fourth concert in the Parkzaal concert hall, which is considered the predecessor of today's Concertgebouw, he shared in the leading of the orchestra with the chief conductor Willem Stumpff (1826–1912).

-Conductor of the Wiesbaden spa orchestra (1870-1872)
+Conductor of the Wiesbaden spa orchestra (1870–1872)

 Kéler, after his seven-month stay in hospital in Würzburg returned to Wiesbaden on May 4, 1870.
 As a result of the military regiment being moved to French battlefields, the spa was left without a musical body, since the members also played in the spa orchestra.
 Because the bandmaster Josef Kaschte (1821–1878) was also leaving, Béla Kéler accepted an offer by the spa society board to organize and lead a new orchestra as of July 25, 1870.
 In the winter months between 1870/1871, the promenade concerts took place in Hotel Victoria.
 At the beginning of April 1871, the concerts returned to the Wiesbaden spa building.
 Kéler left his post at the head of the spa orchestra in Wiesbaden on December 31, 1872.
 It probably had to do with a new law in Prussia, which ordered the closure of all casinos by the end of that year at latest, and which brought with it an expectation of dramatic losses of visitors to the spa.